 Tech talent.
 A term that usually sends shivers down the spine of any recruiter.
 In an increasingly digital world, a business’ ability to ride the tech wave can either rocket it into the stratosphere, or sink it to the bottom of the ocean.
-And so the pressure is on to find talented people; your secret weapon for navigating and pioneering the wild tech ride.
+And so the pressure is on finding talented people; your secret weapon for navigating and pioneering the wild tech ride.

 But while there is an increasing number of people entering the technical fields, some are more experienced than others, more skilled than others, or just differently skilled than others.

 So how do you go about this?
-How do you strike gold!
+How do you strike gold?

 Well, you’ll come across some challenges, for sure.
 Like trying to find ways to stand out in a sea full of recruiters, attract the best of the right people, and draw them in with your job opening’s awesomeness.
 And then you’ll need to make them want to stick around, too!